-Royal Ascot is set to dominate the racing world next week, with five days of tremendous top-level action from the famous Berkshire turf.
+Royal Ascot is set to dominate the racing world once again, with five days of tremendous top-level action from the famous Berkshire turf.

 He's not just a modern-day great, he is to many the greatest of all-time, and in 2012 the mighty Frankel sprinkled stardust on Royal Ascot with a stunning Queen Anne win.

 This was Frankel's third season and already confirmed as his final year racing and the spotlight was fixed firmly on everything he did.

 He'd won the Lockinge without issue on his return, but on this Royal Ascot afternoon he faced a field laced with Group 1 winners and he blew them away, winning by a whopping 11-lengths.

 Sir Henry Cecil's ace sat just off the pace set by stablemate Bullet Train and with three furlongs to run, Tom Queally angled him out to move forward.
 Old rival Excelebration - winner of two Group 1 mile contests that season - attempted to go with the champion but wilted in the face of greatness.